THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

     - OpenCore 0.6.1 and higher now has native WiFi support with no other additional software
 - FileVault Supported
 - Recovery Supported
-- Fan Speed reporting (estimated speed not actual, requires use of special EFI located in Archive folder (NO LONGER BEING UPDATED))
 - Sleep Button Support (Release 1.3.0 and up.
 See directions to enable button support.)

 ## Planned Features